pdehaan/npm-scraper/README.md

 # npm-scraper

+## Why?

-Currently this repo isn't very useful, but the basic gist is that you can scrape npm's registry for modules which depend on a specified module.
+Because you want to scrape npm's registry for modules which depend on a specified module.
+For example, get a list of all modules that depend on the `request` module, and return their package.json from their latest published module in npm.

 ## Installation: